-A new Danish study suggests that taking Omega-3 rich fish oil supplements in late pregnancy can pay dividends when it comes to healthy growth in children, right up until they are six-years-old.
+A Danish study suggests that taking Omega-3 rich fish oil supplements in late pregnancy can pay dividends when it comes to healthy growth in children, right up until the age of six.

 Fish oil for the win

-“A new study from Denmark’s University of Copenhagen, published in the BMJ today, shows that taking a fish oil supplement during pregnancy is linked to an increase in lean mass, bone mass and fat mass by the time a child is aged six,” SBS reports.
+The study, from Denmark’s University of Copenhagen, published in the British Medical Journal, shows that taking a fish oil supplement during pregnancy is linked to an increase in lean mass, bone mass and fat mass by the time a child is six.

 Researchers looked at 736 pregnant women and their babies, and found that fish oil had a positive effect on the children’s growth.